Rlopezra/rlopezra.GitHub.io/_posts/2020-12-19-TidyText-Approach-in-Python.md

 ![Image](https://www.tidytextmining.com/04-word-combinations_files/figure-html/bigramtfidf-1.png)

 Prior to adapting these methods, Wear OS analyzed large data set of open-ended responses by taking a random sample of responses and manually coding them.
-The methods taught by the book allowed me to analyze entire datasets to find out what where users liked and disliked about their Wear OS devices.
+The methods taught by the book allowed me to analyze entire datasets to find out what users liked and disliked about their Wear OS devices.
 I replicated many of the graphs in Text Mining with R using Wear OS' data and they were received with great fanfare.

 So when I tried to apply these methods in Python, I was dishearten to find that the language had no equivalent package to calculate a token’s TF-IDF.
 So, I created one.